 What Happened?
-BSP learned of unusual activity involving a BSP email account.
+BSP learned of unusual activity involving certain BSP email accounts.
 Upon discovering this activity, we immediately began an investigation and took steps to secure our email system.
 We also engaged an independent computer forensics firm to determine what happened and whether personal information had been accessed or acquired without authorization.
-The forensic investigation concluded that a BSP email account may have been accessed without authorization <\Variable 1>>.
-On August 20, 2020, we learned that some of your information was contained within the email account.
-As soon as we discovered that the incident may have affected personal information, we immediately commenced a diligent search to identify current mailing addresses so that we could notify potentially impacted individuals.
+The forensic investigation concluded that two BSP email accounts may have been accessed without authorization between September and October 2020.
+Our review of those two email accounts determined that some of your information was contained within the email account.
+On March 9, 2021, we finished gathering up-to-date contact information needed to notify individuals.